 At Landed, we invite experts in the field and organizations we admire to share their perspective on a variety of issues close to our mission to help essential workers build financial security.
 The Teacher Salary Project is one of those organizations.

 In this post, Emma Liss (Communications Specialist) and Nínive Calegari (Founder & CEO) share why they're fighting for increased teacher pay at The Teacher Salary Project.

 Nate Petersen is a high school Social Studies teacher in Hermon, Maine.
-He is passionate about teaching, and works hard to create interactive and engaging lesson plans – ensuring all of his students’ learning needs are met, every day.
-Though, to ensure his own needs are met, Nate must also work a second job as a bartender to supplement his income.
+He is passionate about teaching and works hard to create interactive and engaging lesson plans – ensuring all of his students’ learning needs are met, every day.
+To ensure his own needs are met, though, Nate must also work a second job as a bartender to supplement his income.
 His two jobs just barely make it possible for him to pay rent and work towards paying off his student loans.
 If Nate wants to start a family, buy a house, or even stop living paycheck to paycheck, something will need to change.

 We are reminded of the story of Etoria Cheeks, a San Francisco teacher who, despite her master’s degree, was homeless for almost three months this past winter due to skyrocketing housing costs.
 Lucky for Etoria, she has since found a home, and San Francisco’s Mayor Ed Lee has announced a plan to put $44 million towards teacher housing.
 We know that wins like this would not be possible without teachers like Etoria and Nate, who are brave enough to share their financial struggles to raise awareness about the dire state of so many within the teaching profession.

 60% of teachers have a second job.